kinolag/movie_db/README.md

 On devices that have a keyboard, the results grid can be navigated with the four 'Arrow' keys.
 The 'Enter' key navigates to the selected item page.

+## Responsive Design

+The app adapts to mobile / smaller screen devices as the grid layout is responsive.

 ## Technology

 The app was developed with the Remix framework and TypeScript.